jarenunzen/cambodiaicg/Training2026/1d_ChangeDetection_ArcGIS.md

 # Step 1
-Begin by downloading and unpacking the ArcGIS Pro Project Package (.ppkx) for this tutorial titled **'KeoSeima_LandCover_ChangeDetection'**.
+Begin by downloading and unpacking the ArcGIS Pro Project Package (.ppkx) for this tutorial withing the **DATA folder** for the 2026 Training.

 ALTERNATIVELY

-You can choose to download and add the **'Change Detection INput Data'** layers to a blank map in ArcGIS Pro.
+You can choose to continue with the end results from the **Post-Processing tutorial**.

 >[!NOTE]
 >Both the raster and vector layers will be needed to complete the final summary statistics for this guide.
 All datasets are the finalized products created during the previous **Post Processing** training.